Updated on Feb 16, 2023.

 Certain industries pose a higher risk of serious or fatal injuries.
 With more and more workers being seriously hurt on the job, the construction industry is frequently cited for violating federal safety standards.
+We wanted to discuss 5 common construction accident injuries.

 The Occupational Safety and Health Administration (OSHA) is the regulating body that oversees construction sites.
 Even though OSHA has strict rules about operating machinery, wearing protective gear, fire protection, and electrical safety, an alarming number of serious injuries and deaths still occur.